 Setup of the Verizon Home LTE router takes mere minutes.
 The longest part of this setup was running an ethernet cable to a Netgear 6-port switch that I set up where most of my wired gear is.

 The first thing you need to do is position the router.
 This may take some trial and error as the Verizon signal may be stronger in some places over others.
 I didn’t want to place the router too far away from where we use the majority of our devices, so it didn’t take long to find a spot.
 Here’s what Verizon suggests when positioning your Verizon Home LTE router:

 - Place the router in a central area.

 - Keep the router away from metal obstructions and away from direct sunlight.

 - Keep the router away from 802.11g or 20MHz only Wi-Fi devices, 2.4GHz computer peripherals, Bluetooth devices, cordless phones, transformers, heavy-duty motors, fluorescent lights, microwave ovens, refrigerators, and other industrial equipment to prevent signal interference or loss.

-The Verizon app gives you step-by-step instruction and they are very simple to follow.
-It took all of 5-minutes to finish setup.
-Once you’re setup, you can start using your new service, that easy.
+The Verizon app gives you step-by-step instructions, and they are straightforward to follow.
+It took all of 5-minutes to finish the setup.
+Once you’re set up, you can start using your new service that easily.

-Overall, Verizon Home LTE, along with the router, is straightforward to set up and use.
+Overall, Verizon Home LTE and the router are straightforward to set up and use.